pulumi/pulumi-cloud/README.md

 # Pulumi Cloud Framework (Preview)

-Pulumi's multi-cloud framework for building modern container and serverless cloud applications.
+Pulumi Cloud Framework is our multi-cloud framework for building modern container and serverless cloud applications.

 This is a preview library demonstrating how to build Pulumi [component resources](https://www.pulumi.com/docs/reference/component-tutorial/) that can abstract over and